dallas-hall/learning-containers-and-orchestration/kubernetes/03.administrator/README.md

 * kubeadm deploys the scheduler as a Pod.
 You can find its Static Pod defintion at `/etc/kubernetes/manifests/` or the path you configured yourself.
   * The `/spec/containers/[i]/command` array has all the command options.
 The `--leader-elect=true` option is used when there are multiple copies of the scheduler running on multiple Master Nodes in a HA setup.
 Only one scheduler can be active at a time, this option chooses the active scheduler.
+  * The `/spec/containers/[i]/command` array has all the command options.
+The `--leader-elect=false` option is used when there are multiple copies of the scheduler running on one Master Node.
+Only one scheduler can be active at a time, this option chooses the active scheduler.

 ![custom-scheduler-v2.png](custom-scheduler-v2.png)